This topic explains how to create, import, edit, copy-paste, and delete user-defined functions (UDFs for short).

 Mapping with credentials (Enterprise Edition)

-If the imported .mfd file contains credentials, these are shown as imported (with a yellow background) in Credentials Manager.
+If the imported .mfd file contains credentials, these are shown as imported (with a yellow background) in the Credentials Manager.
 By default, imported credentials are not saved with the mapping, but you can optionally create a local copy and save them in the mapping.
 See Credentials in UDFs.

 To edit a UDF, take the steps below: